WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 One important property that all `proof` methods do not provide alone with typical signing keys is the aspect of time stamping.
 A `created` date can be applied to `proof`, but since that can be created with any date, we cannot prove it existed at a certain time.
 Using a blockchain can be beneficial here, as it proves that the document existed with a high degree of certainty at the time of the transaction (collisions technically can still occur due to hashing, though improvable).

-We should continue making a blockchain `signature` required in some capacity so that we can provide the value of life long credentials through this Proof of Verifiable Existence method.

 In order to be Verifiable Credential compliant, we need to use a different signature proof.
-Currently `MerkleProof2019` is being spec'd out and will be compliant with VC's.
-TODO link.
+Currently [`MerkleProof2019`](https://w3c-dvcg.github.io/lds-merkle-proof-2019/) is being spec'd out and will be compliant with VC's.

 While mulitple signatures are allowable in a VC, the Blockcerts spec should only specify that a blockchain proof is required.
 There may be benefits to supplying both an RSA signature (as an example) and a `MerkleProof2019` signature so that there may be better interoptability for verifiers that might not support `MerkleProof2019` yet.